Japonic languages: Japanese

-Japanese is the national language of Japan, where it is spoken by about 126 million people.
+Japanese is the de facto national language of Japan, where it is spoken by about 126 million people.
 The oldest attestation is Old Japanese, which was recorded using Chinese characters in the 7th and 8th centuries.

 It differed from Modern Japanese in having a simple (C)V syllable structure and avoiding vowel sequences.
 The script also distinguished eight vowels (or diphthongs), with two each corresponding to modern i, e and o.
 Most of the texts reflect the speech of the area around Nara, the eighth-century Japanese capital, but over 300 poems were written in eastern dialects of Old Japanese.

 The language experienced a massive influx of Sino-Japanese vocabulary after the introduction of Buddhism in the 6th century and peaking with the wholesale importation of Chinese culture in the 8th and the 9th centuries.
 The loanwords now account for about half the lexicon.
 They also affected the sound system of the language by adding compound vowels, syllable-final nasals, and geminate consonants, which became separate morae.

 Most of the changes in morphology and syntax reflected in the modern language took place during the Late Middle Japanese period (13th to 16th centuries).

 Modern mainland Japanese dialects, spoken on Honshu, Kyushu, Shikoku, and Hokkaido, are generally grouped as follows: